norgel/Superheroes/README.md

 # Superheroes
  2 combined .csv datasets from Kaggle, that combine into 1 dataframe that describes various traits, powers, and origins of herores.

-Heroes/Villains Included Are From Marvel, DC, Star Wars, Star Trek, and Dragon Ball Z
+Heroes/Villains Included Are From Various IP's Including But Not Limited To:
+- MARVEL
+- DC
+- STAR WARS
+- STAR TREK
+- DRAGON BALL Z (ANIME)
+- PROTOTYPE (VIDEO GAME)